Advanced usage¶

 }

-As we can see, the first member is already at offset 0, however we need to get the process pointer size to guess the next offset:
+As we can see, the first member is already at offset 0, however we need to get the process pointer size to know the next offset:

 [Local::a.out]-> Process.pointerSize